vyos/vyos-documentation/docs/configuration/service/https.rst

 Use ``returnValues`` for multi-valued nodes.

-Some of VyOS components like DHCP, PPPoE Servers, IPSec, VXLAN, and other tunnels require full configuration for commit.
+Some of VyOS components like DHCP and PPPoE Servers, IPSec, VXLAN, and other tunnels require full configuration for commit.
 It is possible to use a list of commands to satisfy requirements:

 .. code-block:: none